Gary Hoover (economist): Poverty/Income Distribution Research

 His earlier works dealt mostly with local government operations and efficiencies.
 He published works examining how different cities distributed liquor licenses based on demand side factors and how different cities benefited from labor cost savings by privatizing their refuse removal services.
-He would continue to do this local government research throughout his career.
+He would continue to do comparative economic research throughout his career.
 He published works examining whether student performance improved based on school officials being elected or appointed to their positions.
 He also examined whether state level tobacco taxes were set for reasons other than maximizing tax revenue and how states determined clear indoor air laws along with laws restricting youth from tobacco products.

-He also began exploring the implications of policy on poverty.
+In the early 2000s he began exploring the implications of public policy on poverty.
 This research explored the idea of whether economic growth was really associated with poverty reduction and whether robust economic growth would lead to robust reductions in poverty.
 The results seemed to be promising for those close to the poverty line but not those further away.
 His work on growth and poverty led him to examine whether there were racial aspects missing from the discussion and also whether measures of poverty which were distribution sensitive, such as the Sen Index, mattered.

-His earlier works on growth and poverty led him to realize that the area could not be adequately addressed unless he expanded out to examine the entire income distribution and included more discussions of race and ethnicity.
+His earlier works on growth and poverty led him to realize that the area could not be adequately addressed unless he expanded his analysis to examine the entire income distribution and also included discussions of race and ethnicity.
 He would go on to publish works which examined gender differences in income inequality among immigrants and how government income maintenance programs impacted racial and ethnic groups income inequality differently.
 Hoover would publish works on racial and ethnic differences in income inequality by region of the country and the impact of banking deregulation on racial income inequality.
 In 2011, he published research examining the link between Economic Freedom and growth.
 The paper showed a positive but tenuous relationship.
 He would later do research examining the distributional aspects of Economic Freedom which showed no statistical gains to the lower quintiles of the income distribution.
 He also examined whether Economic Freedom reduced or expanded the racial income gap.
 His research showed that the gap widened because the positive benefits were received by non-Black citizens while Black incomes were unaffected.